The Japanese firms tied to the oil spill off Mauritius

 It survived the chaos of the postwar period and was part of Japan’s so-called economic miracle, involved in the export of Japanese cars overseas and the import of natural gas to the energy-poor nation.

-Following a series of mergers and acquisitions, it was renamed Mitsui OSK Lines in 1999, and now operates 740 vessels around the world, employing more than 1,000 people.
+Following a series of mergers and acquisitions, it was renamed Mitsui OSK Lines in 1999, and now operates 740 vessels around the world.

 The MV Wakashio is owned by Nagashiki Shipping, which is based in Okayama Prefecture.